 According to the TSA website, each passenger is allowed one quart-sized, resealable baggy for all the liquids, aerosols, gels, creams and pastes they want in their carryon.
 Each item must not exceed 3.4 ounces or 100 milliliters.
 Anything larger must go inside your checked luggage.

 Pureology creates a variety of travel size hair products, from conditioner to hair spray, so you never have to go without your favorite formulas.
 Everything in our travel size collection is under 3.4 ounces each, meaning they meet TSA guidelines.

 They'll significantly lighten your load.
-Pureology's Colour Fanatic Multi-Tasking Hair Beautifier serves 21 purposes, including blowout cream, detangler and heat protectant.
+Pureology's Colour Fanatic Multi-Tasking Leave In Spray serves 21 purposes, including blowout cream, detangler and heat protectant.